 1. Start with Sitting

 Jumping straight into the session with standing poses can feel a little intimidating, but everyone feels more relaxed when they are sitting.
 Ease them into the session by posing them on steps or relaxing comfortably on the grass.
-Tree stumps, fallen trees, doorsteps, and park benches are also great locations for setting up a relaxed pose and adding texture and contrast to the image.
+Tree stumps, fallen trees, doorsteps, and park benches are great locations for setting up a relaxed pose and adding texture and contrast to the image.

 2. Get Them Laughing